lizadams/EQUATES_BENCHMARK/README.md

-# EQUATES Sample Sccripts
+# EQUATES Sample Scripts

- This repository includes scripts to download EQUATES data from google drive and set up a CMAQv5.3.2 simulation using EQUATES input data.
+ This repository includes scripts to download EQUATES data from the CMAS Data Warehouse Google Drive and set up a CMAQv5.3.2 simulation using EQUATES input data.

   The directory structure mimics the input data directory structure used by the EQUATE CMAQ model run script.